MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/edit-publish.md

 ## Edit mode and Live view

-Fabric eventstreams offer two distinct modes, **Edit mode** and **Live view**, to provide flexibility and control over your data streams.
+Fabric event streams offer two distinct modes, **Edit mode** and **Live view**, to provide flexibility and control over your data streams.
 If you create a new eventstream with enhanced capabilities enabled, you can modify your eventstreams in **Edit mode** and design stream processing operations for your data streams by using a no-code editor.
 Once you're done, you can publish your eventstreams and visualize how your eventstreams start streaming and processing data in **Live view**.

 Here's an overview of everything you find in the two different modes: